treyhunner/treyhunner.github.com/source/_posts/2016-10-14-check-whether-all-items-match-a-condition-in-python.markdown

 False
 ```

-You can think of truthy as meaning non-empty or non-zero (Python chat on [truthiness][]).
+You can think of [truthy][] as meaning non-empty or non-zero.
 For our purposes, we'll treat it as pretty much the same as `True`.

 The `all` built-in function is equivalent to this: